FTabilo-ml/mining-silica-prediction/README.md

 # Silica Concentration Prediction

 This repository hosts a reproducible pipeline for predicting the percentage of silica in a mining concentrate stream.
-It contains feature engineering utilities, several model training scripts (baseline, LSTM and Transformer) and pre–computed reports.
+It contains feature engineering utilities, several model training scripts (baseline, LSTM and Transformer), a Streamlit dashboard for interactive visualization, and pre–computed reports.

 ## Project structure